AcidicNic/JavaMinesweeperClone/README.md

 # JavaMinesweeperClone
 Work in progress.
 ### What I still need to add:
-* right click to mark bomb (add a little flag icon. if right clicked again it will revert to the blank button)
+* right click to mark bombs (add a little flag icon. if right clicked again it will revert to the blank button)
 * counters for: time, remaining bombs
 * left clicking a bomb ends the game
 * aethetic